 # Only compact categories and buildings

-jamformer -compact -compact-include "categories buildings"
+jamformer -compact -compact-include "pro_category pro_building"

 # Compact everything eligible except policies

-jamformer -compact -compact-exclude "policies"
+jamformer -compact -compact-exclude "pro_policy"

 Multi-environment support

-export JAMF_URL_STAGING=https://staging.jamfcloud.com
+export JAMF_URL_STAGING=https://us.apigw.jamf.com

 export JAMF_CLIENT_ID_STAGING=xxx